-- i) "The effective and efficient use of resources, the solvency of the institution and the Corporation and the safeguarding of their assets". - ii) "Approving annual estimates of income and expenditure". - iii) The Conditions of Funding Agreement from the Education and Skills funding Agency (ESFA) states: "The Governing Body is responsible for, and shall inform the ESFA of, any transactions that could jeopardise financial viability.
+- i) "The effective and efficient use of resources, the solvency of the institution and the Corporation and the safeguarding of their assets". - ii) "Approving annual estimates of income and expenditure". - iii) The Conditions of Funding Agreement from the Department for Education (DfE) states: "The Governing Body is responsible for, and shall inform the DfE of, any transactions that could jeopardise financial viability.
 The Governing Body shall demonstrate that all transactions achieve value for money for funds".